xpdAcq/xpdAcq/doc/usb_Beamtime.rst

   <xpdacq.beamtime.Beamtime at 0x4b112b0>

 This object is like a container that contains some critical information about your beamtime.
-You can investigate what is inside...
+You can investigate what is inside.

 To see the kinds of things that container contains, place a dot after bt and hit `tab`, and all things it contains (but not their values) will be listed.